 Inclusion of work activities

-The EAT also criticised the employment tribunal for not taking sufficient account of the effect of the impairment on the claimant’s work activities.
+The EAT also criticised the employment tribunal for not taking enough account of the impairment’s effect on the claimant’s work activities.
 Indeed, said the EAT, the tribunal’s decision might be suggestive of a view that work activities did not materially count.
 That would be an error of law.
 The EAT cited the Paterson, Chacón Navas and Adams cases.
 In Paterson professional exams were held to be normal day-to-day activities, as was night shift working in Adams.
 Also, one could give effect to the EU decision in Chacón Navas by giving a meaning to day-to-day activities which encompasses activities relevant to participation in professional life.
-The EAT cited a passage from Adams:
+At para 22 the EAT cited a passage from Adams:

 Rejection of argument that only one ‘activity’ was affected